 Training Room Seating Arrangement

-Every other checklist culminates in the arrangement.
+Every other checklist culminates in an arrangement.

 When you have set your goals, chosen a venue, and ensured the furniture is right and that there is adequate lighting, you can focus on how the hall is arranged for enhanced learning.